-- fully participate in the online EdComm Internship Learning Program (EILP) designed to maximise both your learning and the experience of the school placement.
-Over the year, a commitment of approximately 45–60 minutes per week is required.
-(Term time only.)
+Interns will participate in the online EdComm Internship Learning Program designed to maximise their learning and enrich their experience in the school placement.

-- provide a current Working with Children Check (WWCC) certificate to the school, prior to commencing the placement
+Interns need to provide a current Working with Children Check certificate to the school, prior to commencing the placement.

-- reply to emails/text messages from the EdComm Internship Program supervisor in a timely manner (2-3 days) *
+Interns should reply to emails/text messages from EdComm staff members in a timely manner (2-3 days)*

 *Exceptions – holiday breaks, ill health and other extenuating circumstances.